cristian-5/Spin/Documentation/Variables.md

 ### Value parameters

-A parameter declared without an `inout` modifier is a *value parameter*.
+A parameter declared without a `ref` modifier is a *value parameter*.

 A value parameter comes into existence upon invocation of the function member (method, instance constructor, accessor, or operator) or